Theory of Special Relativity: 4-vectors: velocity, energy-momentum

 Thus the collisions of cosmic rays with the Earth's atmosphere are much more energetic than anything that can be achieved in the lab today.
-On the eve of the first run of the LHC, newspapers around the world were spreading panic that the LHC collisions would create a black hole that would swallow us.
-There are two problems with this hypothesis: (1) If this processed occurs, it has been occurring in the atmosphere for the 4.5 Gyr of the existence of our planet, producing black holes that are a hundred times more massive than those at LHC; (2) If such black holes are created, they interact with surrounding matter only through gravity, which is very weak.
-You can show that they would go right through everything (before decaying into photons due to Hawking radiation) by comparing the gravitational force exerted by the passing black hole to the electrostatic forces binding together molecules and atoms or strong forces binding together atomic nuclei. \end{prob}
+On the eve of the first run of the LHC, newspapers around the world were spreading panic that the LHC collisions would create a black hole that would swallow us, and there were even lawsuits trying to prevent the science operations at the LHC on these grounds\footnote{\url{https://www.nytimes.com/2008/03/29/science/29collider.html}}.
+There are two problems with this hypothesis: (1) If this process occurs, it has been occurring in the atmosphere for the 4.5 Gyr of the existence of our planet, producing black holes that are up to a hundred times more massive than those at LHC; (2) If such black holes are created, they interact with surrounding matter only through gravity, which is very weak.
+You can show that they would go right through everything (before decaying into photons due to Hawking radiation) by comparing the gravitational force exerted by the passing black hole to the electrostatic forces binding together molecules and atoms or strong forces binding together atomic nuclei.
+It is rather puzzling to me that with such strong arguments in favor of ``there will be no terrible consequences even if black holes are produced'', the arguments against the black hole LHC catastrophe centered instead on the fact that the black hole production at the LHC was ``unlikely''. \end{prob}